celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 The function needs to return the address of the owner, the strings and the boolean values of `isUsed` and `isBought`

-Proceeding, you need to create a function that enables a user buy a car from your contract.
+Proceeding, you need to create a function that enables a user to buy a car from your contract.

 ```js
     function buyCar(uint _index) public  payable {